Discover the Best Restaurants in Santorini with Greeka!

 If you want to experience it, we strongly recommend booking your table far in advance to be on the safe side, as restaurants get full really quickly in the evening.

 Depending on the location first and the popularity of the restaurant second, it is wise to book your table at least a few days in advance to have a comfortable mealtime without delays.

 The top-rated restaurants in Santorini require a reservation at least five days in advance for dinner, whereas for lunch, it is much easier to find a table as they are not as popular.

 If you have already spotted some restaurants or taverns you would like to visit, we highly recommend proceeding to a reservation.
 If you plan to have dinner at a restaurant with a caldera view during sunset time, you will definitely need to make a reservation even a few weeks in advance.

 Make an online reservation and look forward to your special and delicious rendezvous in Santorini!

-Restaurants in Santorini serve bottled still water by default.
+Restaurants serve bottled still water by default.
 If you prefer sparkling water you can always ask for it.

 Every restaurant on the island, even small local taverns, provides its menu in English.